dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 You’ll see the following configuration options:

-### 9.2.1 Name:
+### 9.2.1 Name

 A name for the server – we’re going to use ‘carrepair01’ – if you see errors with your name, one key thing is that the name must be lower case.

-### 9.2.2 Which type of image to run:
+### 9.2.2 Which type of image to run

-Select “App Connect Enterprise only” – the other options are if you want to connect to IBM MQ – in this case, we don’t need that as we are not connecting to MQ in this lab.
+Select “App Connect Enterprise only” – the other options are if you want to connect to IBM MQ – in this case, we don’t need that as we are not connecting to MQ in this exercise.

 ### 9.2.3 IBM App Connect Designer flows